tunelko/PyAuditingTool/README.md

                           integrity
     -ca, --cache          Do not start over again, get cached data -ff, --flush          Delete any previous data
-    -u, --update          Update to the last version of PyAuditingTool
+    -u, --update          Update to the lastest version of PyAuditingTool

 Mini howto
 ==============